A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: Introduction

-In earlier work \cite{Rehfeldt2019_PIPSIPMpp}, we extended the solver \PIPSPETRA (based on \OOPS) from the primal block angular problems class to \AHLPs.
-Although the resulting solver \PIPS could solve large-scale instances, one of its main bottlenecks was the assembly and solution of the so-called Schur complement.
-The size of the Schur complement is directly related to the amount of linking structure present in the \AHLP.
-Since factorizing and solving with the Schur complement were done sequentially or in shared memory parallel, this posed a bottleneck for the algorithm and imposed a limit on the scalability of \PIPS.
+In this work, we propose a hierarchical direct factorization scheme underlying an \IPM.
+In previous work~\cite{Rehfeldt2019_PIPSIPMpp}, we extended the solver \PIPSPETRA, based on \OOQP~\cite{OOQP_WrightGertz}, from primal block-angular problems to \AHLPs.
+The resulting solver \PIPS could handle large-scale instances, however, its main bottleneck was the assembly and solution of the so-called (approximate) Schur complement.
+The size of the Schur complement is directly tied to the amount of linking structure present in the \AHLP.
+Since factorizing and solving with the Schur complement were performed sequentially or in shared-memory parallelism, this posed a bottleneck and limited the scalability of the algorithm.

+While iterative or inexact hierarchical schemes based on approximate factorizations can appear attractive for reducing computational effort, our experience indicates that they often suffer from error propagation across recursive elimination levels.
+In \IPMs, where the \KKT systems become increasingly ill-conditioned as the iterates approach optimality, such accumulated inexactness can severely impair both numerical stability and the accuracy of the Newton search direction.
+Within the original \PIPS framework, we observed that preconditioned BiCGStab could become unstable---even when the preconditioner was recomputed at each \IPM iteration.
+For these reasons, we adopt a fully exact hierarchical direct factorization to ensure robustness and reproducibility, while maintaining parallel scalability through distributed elimination.
+Nonetheless, we see considerable potential for inexact hierarchical schemes as a complementary direction for future research.

+The hierarchical ordering underlying our approach is conceptually related to orderings obtained through independent-set and nested-dissection strategies.
+In \cite{Saad1999_BILUM} and subsequently \cite{SaadSuchomel2002_ARMS} the authors use \emph{block independent sets} to split a matrix into arrowhead form and compute an incomplete LU factorization for this system.
+They then recursively apply their method to the obtained Schur complement block.
+In~\cite{XiLiSaad2016_AlgebraicMultilevelPreconditioner} the authors introduce \allcaps{HID}, the \emph{Hierarchical Interface Decomposition}, based on nested dissection (\allcaps{ND}) which generates matrices that can be reordered into hierarchical arrowhead form (though their focus also lies on the Schur complement structure).
+Popular graph partitioning packages such as \allcaps{hMETIS} \cite{Karypis1997_HMETIS}, PaToH \cite{Catalyuerek2011_PaToH}, and KaHyPar \cite{Schlag2023_KaHyPar} based on multi-level hyper-graph partitioning can also be used to obtain similar matrix reorderings.
+The generic decomposition solver \allcaps{GCG}~\cite{Gamrath2010_GenericDantzigWolfeGCG} includes an arrowhead detection method based on \allcaps{hMETIS}.

+While these methods might be used to obtain an ordering generally suitable for \HSCA, the main challenge lies in generating a well balanced block structure at each level of the algorithm.
+In \HSCA, the arrowhead structure detection happens already on the \LP system matrix rather than the \KKT matrix.
+This allows us to employ a complex suite of structure preserving presolving techniques \cite{Kempke19} (an extremely important part of solving an \LP) to the \LP formulation of our problem, without destroying the arrowhead structure or its well balanced-ness.
+Currently, \HSCA relies on modeler-supplied decompositions that reflect the underlying physical or temporal structure, ensuring extremely well-balanced diagonal blocks and explicit control over the hierarchy of local links.
+However, we view automatic structure detection as an important part of a structure exploiting solver and are experimenting with detection mechanisms for large-scale matrices based on the KarHyPar package\footnote{https://gitlab.com/pips-ipmpp/detection-annotation}.